AdrianaStoi/tic-tac-toe/README.md

 * Fixed bug by adding an “if/else” condition under the while loop when there is a winner, as per below:

 ![Bug two messages appear when tie](https://github.com/AdrianaStoi/tic-tac-toe/blob/main/documentation/imagestesting/bug_two_messages_appear_when_tie.png)  ![Solved bug tie one message displayed](https://github.com/AdrianaStoi/tic-tac-toe/blob/main/documentation/imagestesting/solved_bug_tie_one_message_displayed.png)

+### Unfixed Bugs
+I am not aware of any remaining unresolved bugs.

 ### Browser Compatibility